 If these numbers seem scary, that’s because they are.
 Sadly, it’s also likely that, as large as they are, they underscore the gravity of the problem at the same time.
 With the embarrassing nature of the condition, it often goes unreported.
 For this reason, we don’t even know the full scope of the epidemic because the statistics take into account only those who have been diagnosed; many more may be suffering.

-The Plights of Conventional Depression Treatments
+Conventional Depression Treatments

 If they want to seek treatment, those who are affected by depression often don’t know what to do about it or how to ask for help.
 Generally speaking, mental disorders are still stigmatized in societies worldwide and many people consider it a shame (or even a weakness) to admit to such imbalances.